yt-dlp/yt-dlp/README.md

 # FORMAT SELECTION

 By default, youtube-dlc tries to download the best available quality if you **don't** pass any options.
-This is generally equivalent to using `-f bestvideo+bestaudio/best`.
-However, if ffmpeg and avconv are unavailable, or if you use youtube-dlc to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.
+This is generally equivalent to using `-f bestvideo*+bestaudio/best`.
+However, if multiple audiostreams is enabled (`--audio-multistreams`), the default format changes to `-f bestvideo+bestaudio/best`.
+Similarly, if ffmpeg and avconv are unavailable, or if you use youtube-dlc to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.

 The general syntax for format selection is `--f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.